 “I love this compact since it has a high SPF, adapts to your skin tone for perfect coverage plus it comes in a beautiful compact you can easily carry in your makeup bag and reapply as needed.
 Easy to use, effective, and elegantly packaged, it is the opposite of the white, sticky and messy sunblocks of the past.” — Karen Fernandez

-Why I love it: A makeup artist used this on my skin to prep for a run campaign I shot a few years ago and I’ve been a fan ever since.
+A makeup artist used this on my skin to prep for a run campaign I shot a few years ago and I’ve been a fan ever since.
 I love that this doesn’t leave a white residue and blends into a clear/sheer look thanks to encapsulated pigments called iron oxides, which break upon contact with the skin to blend.
-Bonus points seeing this on the shelf at my dermatologist’s office. — Kelly Krause, Wellness Editor
+Bonus points seeing this on the shelf at my dermatologist’s office. — Kelly Krause, Contributing Editor

-Why I love it: My husband hates looking like a ghost when he applies sunscreen but I’m a stickler for clean formulas that typically include lots of zinc—this sunscreen truly goes on clear.
+My husband hates looking like a ghost when he applies sunscreen, but I’m a stickler for clean formulas that typically include lots of zinc.
+And this sunscreen truly goes on clear.
 I also love that it doesn’t run when you work out. — Brandy Joy Smith, Motherhood Contributor

-Why I love it: I’m misting on this super hydrating SPF 18 water mist as a final step that sets my makeup and gives a pretty sheen to my skin in the morning.
-It infuses aloe and coconut water with a full spectrum sunscreen to defend against damage throughout the day and is made with clean ingredients.
-Plus it smells sooo good… I’m not sure how I lived without it. — Camille Styles, Editor in Chief
+I’m misting on this super hydrating SPF 18 water mist as a final step that sets my makeup and gives a pretty sheen to my skin in the morning.
+It infuses aloe and coconut water with a full-spectrum sunscreen to defend against damage throughout the day and is made with clean ingredients.
+Plus it smells sooo good.
+I’m not sure how I lived without it. — Camille Styles, Editor in Chief

-Why I love it: Hands down, this is my favorite product in my entire routine—and I have a lot of skincare!
-It just has so many things going for it—it’s hydrating, doesn’t smell like a traditional sunscreen, isn’t oily, feels like a moisturizer, and leaves a lovely dewy finish.
+Hands down, this is my favorite product in my entire routine—and I have a lot of skincare!
+It just has so many things going for it.
+It’s hydrating, doesn’t smell like a traditional sunscreen, isn’t oily, feels like a moisturizer, and leaves a lovely dewy finish.
 And let’s talk about the stellar ingredients: Gotu kola extract, aloe, vitamin E, and olive leaf extract to name a few.
 This is definitely a serum, moisturizer, sunscreen hybrid.
-I love it so much that I happily reapply it multiple times a day (and I work from home!)
+I love it so much that I happily reapply it multiple times a day.
+(And I work from home!)
 I know it’s on the pricier side for sunscreen but I could not recommend this product more.
-And if you want to step it up a notch, get their Liprotect antioxidant-rich balm with SPF 35— Sacha Strebe, Deputy Editor
+And if you want to step it up a notch, get their Liprotect antioxidant-rich balm with SPF 35. — Sacha Strebe, Contributing Editor